gatesry/ha-brain/README.md

 # Home Assistant Brain 🧠

+Note: if it isn't obvious, this was vibe-coded with Claude Code/ChatGPT.
+Use with caution

 **Export your entire Home Assistant setup to enhance AI-powered automation creation**

 A powerful context export tool that captures your complete Home Assistant configuration - entities, services, areas, devices, and automations - into a structured format perfect for pasting into AI chat sessions (ChatGPT, Claude, etc.) to get better, more accurate automation suggestions tailored to your specific setup.